By Caren Bohan and Andy Sullivan

-White House spokesman Jay Carney said via Twitter that Boehner should prove he does not have the votes for a clean bill, known as a "continuing resolution," or CR, by putting a bill on the House floor.
+White House spokesman Jay Carney said Boehner should prove he does not have the votes for a clean bill, known as a "continuing resolution," or CR, by putting a bill on the House floor.
 "The Speaker says there are 'not enough votes' to pass a clean CR?
 If he's right, why not prove it?"
-Carney said in a tweet.
+Carney said via Twitter.

-The law aims to provide health insurance to millions of Americans without coverage.
+The Affordable Care Act aims to provide health insurance to millions of Americans without coverage.
 Republicans argue it is a massive government intrusion into private medicine that will cause insurance premiums to skyrocket, put people out of work and eventually lead to socialized medicine.

 NO MAGIC SOLUTION

-In an interview with CNN, Lew repeatedly declined to say what would happen if Congress failed to raise the debt ceiling.
+In an interview on CNN, Lew repeatedly declined to say what would happen if Congress failed to raise the debt ceiling.

 Some Republicans have argued that the U.S. government would be able to continue to service its debt even if it did not have enough money to pay all of its bills.
 Lew declined to say whether that would be the case, but he argued that it would be just as bad if it missed other obligations like Social Security pension payments or Medicare payments to hospitals and doctors.

-"There is no option that prevents us from being in default if we don't pay our bills," he told CNN's "State of the Union."
+"There is no option that prevents us from being in default if we don't pay our bills," Lew told CNN's "State of the Union."